carbonplan/research/articles/cmip6-downscaling-explainer/index.md

 <Endnote label='Terms'>

 CarbonPlan received a grant from Microsoft AI for Earth to support this work.
-Microsoft did not exercise any control over the output.
-The authors are solely responsible for the content of this write-up, which does not reflect the views of Microsoft or any other individuals or organizations.
+Funding from NASA (award no. 80NSSC21M0065) also contributed to this work.
+Microsoft and NASA did not exercise any control over the output.
+The authors are solely responsible for the content of this write-up, which does not reflect the views of Microsoft, NASA, or any other individuals or organizations.

 Article text and figures made available under a [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
 Implementation of interactive visualizations made available under an [MIT license](https://github.com/carbonplan/research/blob/main/LICENSE).
 Associated [analysis package](https://github.com/carbonplan/cmip6-downscaling) made available under an [MIT license](https://github.com/carbonplan/cmip6-downscaling/blob/main/LICENSE).
 Associated [map explorer](https://github.com/carbonplan/cmip6-web) made available under [MIT license](https://github.com/carbonplan/cmip6-web/blob/main/LICENSE).